LinkedSoftwareDependencies/Components-Generator.js/README.md

 ### Tags for fields and constructors arguments

-This tool allows you to put tags in comments above fields and constructor arguments to add additional information.
+This tool allows you to put tags in comments above fields and constructor arguments to add additional information to the generated files.

 #### Tags